Florence County voters approve penny sales tax

-FLORENCE, S.C. — The proposed third penny sales tax was approved by voters Tuesday.
+FLORENCE, S.C. — The proposed re-imposition of a penny sales tax was approved Tuesday by nearly 3 out of 4 Florence County voters.

-More than 70% of voters cast ballots in favor of approving the tax and just under 30% voted to reject the tax.
+Unofficial results from the South Carolina Election Commission indicate that 32,911 voters checked yes on their ballots.
+This represents 70.46% of the votes cast in the referendum.
+Fewer than 30% of voters checked no on their ballots.

+Florence County Councilman Jason M. Springs said the vote was a sign from county residents that voters liked what they saw from two previous taxes and that they were looking forward to the progress that the third tax would bring to the county, particularly the rural areas and smaller municipalities.

+Florence County Administrator K.G.
+"Rusty" Smith Jr. added that the vote was a mandate from county voters.

 The ballot question asked Florence County residents to reimpose the 1% sales tax for seven years beginning May 1, 2021, to provide for $141.7 million in improvement projects throughout the county.
-Those projects include $66 million for municipal projects including $40 million to the city of Florence for road repairs, $38.7 million in county council district road and infrastructure improvements including the districts representing parts of the city, and $23.47 million for fire and public safety, and $13.13 million in general county improvements.
+Those projects include $66 million for municipal projects including $40 million to the city of Florence for road repairs, $38.7 million in county council district road and infrastructure improvements, including the districts representing parts of the city, plus $23.47 million for fire and public safety and $13.13 million in general county improvements.

 The Florence County Council voted in mid-July to add the referendum to the ballot.